 - Not in the open

 - Drv and dust free

-- Not exposed to corrosive media
+- · Not exposed to corrosive media

 - Protected against solar radiation

-- Avoiding mechanical shock and vibration
+- · Avoiding mechanical shock and vibration

+Storage and transport temperature
-- Storage and transport temperature see chapter "Supplement Technical data Ambient conditions"

-- Relative humidity 20 ...
+- Storage and transport temperature see chapter " Supplement -Technical data - Ambient conditions" - Relative moisture 20 ...
 85 %

-Lifting and carrying With instrument weights of more than 18 kg (39.68 lbs) suitable and approved equipment must be used for lifting and carrying.
+Lifting and carrying

+With instrument weights of more than 18 kg (39.68 lbs) suitable and approved equipment must be used for lifting and carrying.